aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-diagrams/create-update-layout-and-auto-fit-shapes/_index.md

 ## **Creating a Diagram**
 Aspose.Diagram for .NET lets you read and create Microsoft Visio diagrams from within your own applications, without Microsoft Office Automation.
 The first step when creating new documents, is to create a diagram.
 Then [add shapes and connectors](https://docs.aspose.com/diagram/net/add-retrieve-copy-and-read-visio-shape-data/) to build up the diagram.
 Use the default constructor of [Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class to create a new diagram.
 ### **Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-CreateDiagram-CreateDiagram.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-CreateDiagram-CreateDiagram.cs" >}}
 ## **Layout Shapes in Flowchart Style**
 With certain types of connected drawings, such as flowcharts and network diagrams, you can use the **Layout Shapes** feature to automatically position shapes.
 Automatically positioning is faster than manually dragging each shape to a new location.